perez-eduardo/Quantum-Computing-LLM/Docs/groq-integration-plan.md

 - What is a universal quantum gate set?
 - What is measurement in quantum computing?
 - How do quantum computers differ from classical computers?
-- What are the applications of quantum computing?

 ---